duckdb/duckdb-web/docs/sql/query_syntax/select.md

 ### Star Expressions

-Select all columns from the table called "table_name":
+Select all columns from the table called `table_name`:

 ```sql
 SELECT *
 FROM table_name;
 ```

-Select all columns matching the given regex from the table:
+Select all columns matching the given regular expression from the table:

 ```sql
 SELECT COLUMNS('number\d+')